Roshan7717/Roshan7717/README.md

 ### Hi!
 Roshan here.
 Analyst by nature, powered by curiosity.
-Well versed in SQL, Advanced excel, tableau and R 👋
+Well versed in SQL,R, Advanced excel and tableau.

 Here are the languages and tools that I use for my data projects:
 ![SQL](https://img.shields.io/badge/-SQL-00758F?style=flat-square&logo=sql&logoColor=F29111)